Nur Jahan: Marriage to Jahangir (1611–1627)

 Nur Jahan and Jahangir have been the subject of much interest over the centuries and there are innumerable legends and stories about their relationship.
 Many stories allege an early affection between Nur Jahan and Emperor Jahangir before Nur Jahan's first marriage in 1594.
 One variation recounts that they were in love when Nur Jahan was seventeen years old, but their relationship was blocked by Emperor Akbar.
 However more modern scholarship has led to doubts about the existence of a prior relationship between Nur Jahan and Jahangir.

 Jahangir's proposal and marriage

-In 1611, Nur Jahan met Emperor Jahangir at the palace's meena bazaar during the spring festival of Nowruz which celebrated the coming of the new year, Jahangir proposed immediately and they were married on 25 May of the same year (Wednesday, 12th Rabi-ul-Awwal, 1020 AH/ 25 May 1611 AD).
+In 1611, Nur Jahan met Emperor Jahangir at the palace's Meena Bazaar during the spring festival of Nowruz which was celebrated at the coming of the new year, Jahangir fell in love with her and proposed, and they were married on 25 May of the same year (Wednesday, 12th Rabi-ul-Awwal, 1020 AH/ 25 May 1611 AD).
 Nur Jahan was thirty-four years old at the time of her second marriage and she would be Jahangir's twentieth and last legal wife.
 According to some accounts they had two children, while others report the couple remained childless.
 Incomplete records and Jahangir's abundant number of children, obscure efforts to distinguish individual identities and maternity.
 This confusion is shown by later sources mistakenly identifying Nur Jahan as the mother of Shah Jahan.
-Jahangir's wife, Jagat Gosain, a Rajput princess, was, in reality, Shah Jahan's mother.
+Jahangir's wife, Jagat Gosain was in reality, Shah Jahan's mother.